-The Literacy Teaching Toolkit provides practical advice about the learning and teaching of language and literacy skills.
-The resources within the Toolkit inform early childhood practice by presenting high-quality integrated teaching and learning approaches focused on language and literacy.
-With written advice, in-depth learning experience plans, and videos of exemplary practice, the Toolkit provides key information to improve outcomes for all children in early childhood settings.
+This toolkit provides practical advice about the learning and teaching of language and literacy skills.
+It features high-quality integrated teaching and learning approaches and key information to improve outcomes for all children in early childhood settings.
+Resources include written advice, in-depth learning experience plans, and videos of exemplary practice.

 Target population: early childhood educators.

 Staffing: services should consider the cost of backfill when determining the cost of accessing this resource.